akash-network/docs/providers/provider/testnet.md

 # Provider Test Networks

-## NOTE: Please use Mainnet for all deployments.
-We do not recommend using the Testnet for deployments.
-Testnet is suited for providers and validators.
-There are no providers on Testnet.
+## NOTE: Please use Mainnet for all deployments if you want to get bids from Providers.
+There are no providers available to bid on orders on the Testnet.

 At any given time, there are a number of different  Akash networks running for using in testing new nodes, providers, validators, and even deployments.
 The generally available networks are: